IBM/network-config-analyzer/smt_experiments/README.md

   - [ ] Experiment with regex.
 - [ ] Benchmark the z3 sets, so I can experiment with different options, for example using "simple_solver", or by using the same solver per instance or global.
+- [ ] In some figures, it seems that there are a few different trends.
+Try to figure out what are does trends, and what causes them.
 - [ ] Usage profiles that we want to compare the implementation to.
   - [x] Collect traces from benchmarks and the tests, so that I have a database of real usage profiles.
   - [ ] Analyze those, can I characterize them in some way?